 There are numerous different types of contact center solutions as well as call center analytics, and the list is getting longer all the time.
 Each of these offers unique benefits and opportunities for improvement.
 Some of the most important are:

-Voice and Speech Analytics
+- Voice and Speech Analytics

-Voice and speech analytic applications can be used to monitor not only customers or clients, but also to analyze your call center employees’ performance.
+Voice and speech analytic applications can be used to monitor not only customers or clients but also to analyze your call center employees’ performance.
 Are employees following policies and provided scripts?
 How are customers reacting to your policies?

 And, of course, there’s the informational content in the calls themselves: what problems are cropping up frequently?
 What issues are agents resolving quickly, and which are presenting them with difficulty?
 As the ability to mine this data via speech analytics improves, the need for manual reporting decreases—which means less time spent on paperwork and more time spent on developing successful strategies for improvement.

 Much as voice analytics can be used to mine data from phone calls, text analytics can be used to mine and analyze the information received in client and customer emails, online chats, and other communications.
-These applications can distill vast amounts of data to give your organization a better understanding of your customers wants and needs, which you can then use as a guide for improvement.
+With the rapid growth of social media and more accessible ways to communicate with customers, it is very important to mind the language used in calls.